gmansillo/Firedrive/README.md

 You can also take a look to this lightning video-tutorial (in Italian): https://www.youtube.com/watch?v=7JLy4mNRd_E

 ## Licensing

 The code in this project is licensed under the **GNU General Public License v3.0**.
 You may copy, distribute and modify the code as long as you track changes/dates in source files.

+## Feedback

+All bugs, feature requests, pull requests, feedback, etc., are welcome.
+If you encountered an error, [create an issue](https://github.com/gmansillo/simple/issues/new).

+If you liked Simple File Manager or you found it useful for your purposes, you can help me rating it on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
+Extension Directory</a>.